Tyson Smith makes presence felt in his return

-Saturday’s interception was Smith’s first since high school.
+Smith said his interception on Saturday was his first pick since high school.

 After getting cleared a month before the Spartans’ spring camp, Smith, who entered Saturday’s game listed as a second-string cornerback on the depth chart, said his primary goal was to just help his team to success.

-The interception was the only stat Smith recorded Saturday, but it most definitely aided his team to a victory.
+The interception was the only stat Smith recorded Saturday, but it was a heartwarming highlight to start the Spartans' 2017 season.